 Do your best to come across like a book written by Peter Drucker.

-In this era of economic upheaval and political chaos, it seems like an opportune time to write a topical paper using acceptable standards and irrefutable logic.
+In this era of economic growth and political chaos, it seems like an opportune time to write a topical paper using acceptable standards and irrefutable logic.

 To avoid the run of-the-mill syndrome in a white paper, here are the minimums in best practices:

 1. Research by asking lots of open-ended questions.
 In this way, you’ll learn the whole story about which to write – such as options, challenges, results, benefits and negatives.

 2. Capitalize on time.
 First, compose your headline – catchier, the better to pique reader interest.
 This will also help you to stay focused and relevant.
 Start writing as soon as possible while details are fresh.
 You’ll also want to be the first to chronicle the subject.

 3. Include full documentation.
 Add enough details so the reader isn’t left with salient, unanswered questions.That, of course, means hard financial data that lead to efficiency and other results.

 4. Use direct quotes.
 Your paper will be more persuasive with quotes and testimonials of experts and participants.